mahekkothari/mahekkothari.github.io/index.markdown

 title: Home
 ---

-I’m a data science student at San Jose State Univeristy, graduating in May 2027.
+I’m a data science student with a minor in bioinformatics at San Jose State Univeristy.

 ## Work

-Building an inclusive world means a lot to me -- that's why I have allocated so much time and energy in creating accessible tech, and fostering better innovation ecosystems at Vialto Partners, SJCG, & SheFi.
+Spent the better half of university allocating my time and energy in creating accessible tech, and fostering better innovation ecosystems at Vialto Partners, SJCG, & SheFi.
+Over the past year, I conducted research on campus focusing on biotech and promoter sequencing.

 ## Personal

-In my free time I tend to spend it reading, going on (comically) long walks, and journaling.
+In my free time I tend to spend it reading, going on walks, and journaling.
 Being able to make memories worth remembering is a privilege, that's why I spend a lot of my time taking pictures and scrapbooking.